 - As waste is not metered, we assume that it is calculated as a % of the water consumed.
 In addition, there are fixed charges, just for the connection.

 - So, reducing the amount of water consumed will make financial sense.

 - Collect the water off the roof by gutters, drains and underground tanks, which can be used for irrigation.
 This is also vital to reduce rising damp in the building.

 - Install an easily applied cover over the pool to reduce evaporation when it’s not being used.

 - Within the house, a ‘water saver’ that mixes air with water can greatly reduce the amount of water used, with no obvious detraction to the user.

 - For larger properties, having a well is tempting, but these are strictly licenced, and quantity controlled, to avoid the overuse and potential for pollution of the underground aquafers.

 - Every few months, turn off everything that could be consuming water, and check that the water meter has also stopped.
 If not, there could be a leak.

 - Water purifiers, to remove dissolved limestone (Cal), will reduce blockage of pipes, taps and appliances.

-- Water filters on mains supply for drinking water, are much more practical and cheaper than carrying in large plastic bottles, with that plastic then having to be recycled.
+- Water filters on mains supply for drinking water, are much more practical and cheaper than carrying in large plastic bottles, with that plastic then having to be recycled or added to landfill.